 The month of November marked the 25th anniversary of National Philanthropy Day.

 We at Peel Scrap Metal Recycling Ltd. live and work in the Greater Toronto Area and have always made it a point to ensure that we give back to the communities we serve.
-It is not an effort for us, but a responsibility we take very seriously.
-Over the years we have supported numerous organizations, sports teams, charities and individual efforts and all of us take a great deal of pride in the help we have been able to provide our community in this area.
+Giving Back It is not an effort for us, but a responsibility we take very seriously.
+Giving Back Over the years we have supported numerous organizations, sports teams, charities, and individual efforts and all of us take a great deal of pride in the help we have been able to provide our community in this area.